Application International Master

 Students applying for the Master's Programme in Accounting and Financial Management need to submit an application summary sheet that can be found on the Programme sites below

 In the Swedish academic system one year full time studies equals 60 ECTS credits, 30 ECTS credits per semester.
 A Bachelor's Degree equals 180 ECTS credits.
 How credits from a University that uses another system than ECTS, are converted to ECTS varies, depends on how the courses on the transcript is presented.
+You can find information on how to convert credits to ECTS under the heading "Credits and grades" on the University website about higher education in Sweden.

 Entry requirements

-To be admitted you need to both fulfill the general and programme specific entry requirements.
+To be admitted you need to both fulfil the general and programme specific entry requirements.
 Information about general entry requirements can be found at Uppsala University's website.
 The general entry requirements are assessed by the Admissions Office and questions regarding that should be send to them.

 The programme specific entry requirements can be found on the programme pages, and are assessed by the Department of Business Studies and questions regarding that should be send to the Student Counsellor.